luanpotter/faire/README.md

 This is a solution I made for the Faire Backend Exercise.

+*new-stuff*: this branch has more stuff that I was able to do in the time until the interview; mainly I intend to add more tests to reach more edge cases now.

 ## Setup

 Use Maven 3.6+ or more and Java 8.